 - Location of incident, and whether the location is known or approximate

-- Person calling
+- Person calling and cell number

 - Nature and time of injury